 This step-by-guide spells out everything the nervous first-time flyer needs to know, from booking the flight to navigating the airport to getting situated onto the plane.
 We’ve packed in our best travel tips for first-time flyers based on the collective experience of our staff, so climb aboard and let’s get you ready for the flight!

-The first step in the flying process is booking the flight.
-Most people purchase their tickets online through airline or travel sites or their mobile apps.
+The first step in the flying process is purchasing tickets.
+To book the flight, most people purchase their tickets online through airline or travel sites or their mobile apps.
 The only thing you have to fear in this step is expensive ticket prices.
 Otherwise, it is a relatively easy process that you can handle yourself.

 Alternatively, you can purchase your tickets from the airlines via the phone.
 If you haven’t purchased tickets and/or checked in online or by phone, you will need to begin at the ticketing counter at the airport.

 To get the best deals on flights, I usually book directly through airline websites (Delta, Southwest, etc.).
 But if you have time to look around, you should also check travel sites such as OneTravel.com and Booking.com.

 If you signup for a free Ebates account and book through them, you can earn cash back.
 Plus, Ebates has offers from many travel sites such as Booking.com.
 These sites are especially helpful if you want a package deal on a flight, hotel, restaurants and car rental.